Chris-Aplexy/Lynn-ice/README.md

-#Lyn-ice
+# Lynn-ice
-* application that deals in production, and delivery of the greatest ice cream.
+* ### Application that deals in production, and delivery of the greatest ice cream.
-* Also deals in food deliveries at the confort of your home.
+* ### Also deals in food deliveries at the confort of your home.